Run the Alps Guide to Trail Running in the Alps

 For those of you considering a Run the Alps trip, here’s the first thing you’ll receive when you sign up with us.
 One part useful info, one part daydreaming, we hope you get pulled into the stories and photos, until the day comes that you’re here in the Alps with us!

-Joining Run the Alps on a guided or self-guided trip?
-Great!
+Are you joining Run the Alps on a guided or self-guided trip?

 To prepare, Run the Alps has gathered everything you need to know into one 58-page full-color book— our Guide to Trail Running in the Alps.
 It’s available exclusively to guests coming on our trips.